-What makes the Occupational Therapist the most appropriate profession to assess driving?
+What makes the Occupational Therapist the most appropriate health professional to assess driving?

-Occupational therapists are qualified to assess all the above mentioned areas and do this while observing the person driving on road.
-Driver Trained Occupational Therapists are able to assist people to maintain or regain their licence by recommending and developing skills to use vehicle modifications.
-Driver Trained Occupational Therapists can also develop specialized lesson plans for people who are making errors due to their medical condition.
+Occupational therapists are qualified to assess all the above-mentioned areas and do this while observing the person driving on-road.
+Thus, Driver Trained Occupational Therapists assist people to maintain or regain their licence by recommending interventions and developing their skills to use vehicle modifications.
+Driver Trained Occupational Therapists can also develop specialized lesson plans for people who are having difficulties driving due to their medical condition.
 This is often done in collaboration with rehabilitation driving instructors.
 Moreover, for new or learner drivers, Driver Trained Occupational Therapists can promote a driving program with rehabilitation driving instructors to teach the person to drive and manage any medically-related difficulties when driving.